sulu/sulu/UPGRADE.md

 ### PHPCRMigrationBundle namespace changed

-The [`phpcr/phpcr-migrations-bundle`](https://github.com/dantleech/phpcr-migrations-bundle) is now part of the phpcr under the package name [`phpcr/phpcr-migrations-bundle`](https://github.com/phpcr/phpcr-migrations-bundle).
+The [`dantleech/phpcr-migrations-bundle`](https://github.com/dantleech/phpcr-migrations-bundle) is now part of the phpcr under the package name [`phpcr/phpcr-migrations-bundle`](https://github.com/phpcr/phpcr-migrations-bundle).

-Beside changing the packages in your `composer.json` you also need to change the namespace in the `config/bundles.php`:
+Besides changing the packages in your `composer.json`, you also need to change the namespace in the `config/bundles.php`:

 ```diff
 return [